akamai/distimate/docs/intro.rst

 =============

 Distimate stores distributions as histograms with constant edges.
-The :class:`.DistributionType` class is available to remember histogram edges.
+The :class:`.DistributionType` class can remember the histogram edges.

 .. testcode::